Ggre55/Mega-Checker/README.md

 ---------------------------------------

 <p align="center">
-  CapMonster Checker is a Python script that helps you manage and monitor multiple CapMonster API keys efficiently.
-It allows you to generate new keys, check their balance, and receive notifications on a Discord webhook.
-With added proxy support and error handling, this tool ensures smooth and reliable key checking.
-The script uses threading for faster processing and automatically removes invalid proxies.
-Stay informed with proper logging and take advantage of the latest bug fixes and improvements.
-Simplify your CapMonster key management with this user-friendly checker tool.
+  Mega Checker is a Python script that helps you check thousands o Mega.nz accounts in minutes using officiale API key.
+It allows you to check if account is valid (bypass 2FA) check their balance, grabs full capture. this tool ensures smooth and reliable account checking.
+The script uses threading for faster processing.
+Stay informed with proper logging and take advantage of the latest bug fixes and improvements.best part is NO PROXIES NEEDED!!!

 </p>